PRODUCT OVERVIEW

 Technical Stack

-Using Scrumban the development team, fully took advantage of the collaborative nature of agile and the continuous flow of development and deployment.
+Leveraging Scrumban, the development team maximized the collaborative aspects of Agile alongside a continuous flow of development and deployment.

 DevOps